SunTasked/profiler/README.md

 ## Features

-Below is a list of features extractors currently implemented as default.\
+Below is a list of features extractors currently implemented as default.
-Note v1.1: loading the features extractors with a config file is not implemented yet

 | Features Extractor                          | code  | sklearn implementation                                                                                                                                                                                                                                                                                                           | Details                                                                                                 |
 |---------------------------------------------|-------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|